-\ Various features identify the fourth kingdom as Rome.
+\ Various features support the identification of the fourth kingdom as Rome.
 It was during the Roman Empire that Jesus' death, resurrection and ascension began the rule of God's eternal kingdom.
 Daniel does not name this kingdom, perhaps to indicate that this final empire also functions to represent the culmination of all human rule in opposition to God and his people.